ASPang/CIS4820A4/readme.txt

 [A] Stride left.
 [D] Stride right.

+Jump:
+Use the space bar to jump and get on cubes where they two high.
+There's a cool down rate of 5 seconds.
+HINT: Press against the wall when jumping to ensure that you get onto the cube.
+[Space Bar] Jump

 Shooting-Angle:
 Click the right mouse button and drag up or down to set the angle between 0 and 90.

 Shooting-Projectile speed:
 Default speed is 0.6.
 Click the right mouse button and drag right to increase the speed to maximum of 1.0.
 Drag left to decrease the speed to 0.0.
+When landing a projectile at an enemy the message "Direct Hit!" will be displayed.
+If the shot was 2 cubes away from the crater

 Shooting-Launch Projectile:
 Click the left mouse button to launch the projectile in the direction you're facing.
+Enemy on the map will run away from the projectiles shot.

 Map:
 [M] Toggle between different maps.
 By default a map at the top right corner is displayed, then the next one will be a larger map displayed, and last option is no map.

+MOB/Enemy/Opponent:
+A single enemy would roam around in the game world.
+It moves in an S pattern and up down the world map.
+It has a 50 square block vision with a 180 degree, as a result if a player is hovering in the sky the enemy will notice and attempt to shoot.
+When shooting it would remain in one spot.
+When shot at the enemy would be running and can go over 1 or 2 cubes when necessary.